2sic/2sxc-docs/docs-src/pages/basics/app/resources.md

 ## Why would you use this?

 Many templates may have special labels, intro-texts or buttons which would benefit from simple editing and from multi-language capabilities.
 This is what the **App Resources** are for.

 ## Use in C# Code (Razor / WebAPI)

 In 2sxc 12.04+ you should use the new `Resources` [Stack object](xref:Basics.Configuration.ResourcesStack) which merges resources from different sources incl. the App Resources.
 See [Resources C# Docs](xref:NetCode.DynamicCode.Objects.Resources).

-In previous version you can access it on the `App.Resources` [Dynamic Entity](xref:NetCode.DynamicData.DynamicEntity), like `App.Resources.Introduction`.
-Check out the [App API docs](xref:NetCode.DynamicCode.Objects.App.Index)

 ## Use in Token Templates